-In the view of the authors, the Houthi movement's current leader y Mohammed was only released in 2006.
+In the view of the authors, the Houthi movement's current leader

+- Sadah leadership (through religious authority) of qabili social groupings is an old and tested formula in northern Yemen.
+Adel Dashela, "Northern Yemeni Tribes during the Eras of Ali Abdullah Saleh and the Houthi Movement: A Comparative Study," Sana'a Center for Strategic Studies, February 16, 2022, pp. 3, 12, 13. - y Mohammed was only released in 2006.
 Brandt, p.
 172. Omar al-Amqi related from his interview with Mohammed Badr al-Din: "When I asked Mohammed why he didn't take over the leadership of the organization, he replied smiling: 'I was in prison, and my brother Abdulmalik was a lieutenant of my father and close to him, and I was not released from prison until the situation is like this as you can see.'"
 See Omar al-Amqi, "Why didn't the Houthi leadership devolve to Mohammed Badreddine?"
 Al Masdar Online, April 11, 2010.

-Abdalmalik al-Huthi has demonstrated personal leadership qualities that are without doubt impressive: He is ruthless, pragmatic, unemotional, charismatic, and effective at building networks of personal loyalty and control.41 In Abdalmalik's style of public talking, it is clear that he models himself closely on Lebanese Hezbollah leader Hassan Nasrallah.^z The second to sixth wars against the Yemeni government in 2005-2010 saw Abdalmalik progressively develop and perfect his grasp over the military command structure.42 He toured the expanding frontlines of the war, and he successively sidelined older Houthi leaders of Husayn's generation and disowned involvement in their tribal feuds.^{aa} Instead, Abdalmalik cultivated a clique of younger "field commanders" (qa'id maydan)43 closer to his own age but often (significantly) just younger than him and thus less senior than him in years as well as religious education.^{ab} These commanders were typically students of Husayn who had known each other in the Believing Youth camps and shared the formative experience of fighting in the six wars.44
+Abdalmalik al-Huthi has demonstrated personal leadership qualities that are without doubt impressive: He is ruthless, pragmatic, unemotional, charismatic, and effective at building networks of personal loyalty and control.41 In Abdalmalik's style of public talking, it is clear that he models himself closely on Lebanese Hezbollah leader Hassan Nasrallah.2 The second to sixth wars against the Yemeni government in 2005-2010 saw Abdalmalik progressively develop and perfect his grasp over the military command structure.
+42 He toured the expanding frontlines of the war, and he successively sidelined older Houthi leaders of Husayn's generation and disowned involvement in their tribal feuds. aa Instead, Abdalmalik cultivated a clique of younger "field commanders" (qa'id maydan)43 closer to his own age but often (significantly) just younger than him and thus less senior than him in years as well as religious education. ab These commanders were typically students of Husayn who had known each other in the Believing Youth camps and shared the formative experience of fighting in the six wars.44

-One of the better known field commanders was the aforementioned Abdullah Yahya al-Hakim (Abu Ali),45 Abdalmalik's military second-in-command after the sidelining of the qabili commander Abdullah Eida al-Razzami by 2006.46 Even accounting for some hyperbole and Abu Ali's active intimidation of the press (which may generate hagiographic treatment),47 Abu Ali was (in 2006-2014) an unequaled military-political player with a track record of battlefield success.48 Abu Ali gained in importance throughout the six wars^{ac} and then took on a pivotal role in the Houthi consolidation of power^{ad} after the collapse of the Yemeni government in the Arab Spring uprisings in 2011.^{4e} Abdalmalik also overcame Yusuf al-Madani's rivalry49 and kept him and Yusuf's capable brother Taha as key field commanders, and Abdalmalik also
+One of the better known field commanders was the aforementioned Abdullah Yahya al-Hakim (Abu Ali), 45 Abdalmalik's military second-in-command after the sidelining of the qabili commander Abdullah Eida al-Razzami by 2006.
+46 Even accounting for some hyperbole and Abu Ali's active intimidation of the press (which may generate hagiographic treatment), 47 Abu Ali was (in 2006-2014) an unequaled military-political player with a track record of battlefield success.
+48 Abu Ali gained in importance throughout the six wars^{ac} and then took on a pivotal role in the Houthi consolidation of power^{ad} after the collapse of the Yemeni government in the Arab Spring uprisings in 2011. ^{ae} Abdalmalik also overcame Yusuf al-Madani's rivalry 49 and kept him and Yusuf's capable brother Taha as key field commanders, and Abdalmalik also